smart0eddie/CSI/README.md

 > Option --one_class_idx denotes the in-distribution of one-class training.
 > For multi-class training, set --one_class_idx as None.
-> To run SimCLR simply change --mode to simclr.
+> To run SimCLR simply change --mode to simclr and remove --shift_trans_type
 > Total batch size should be 512 = 4 (GPU) * 32 (--batch_size option) * 4 (cardinality of shifted transformation set).

 ### Labeled multi-class